dladams/duneproc/doc/tutorial02.md

 #### Configuration
 The top-level fcl file (created by *duneproc*) is run.fcl in the run directory.
-Fcl files in the submission directory and any created autmatically (e.g. for event selection) may aslo be found in the run directory.
+Fcl files in the submission directory and any created auotmatically (e.g. for event selection) may also be found in the run directory.
 A dump of the fcl configuration (from *fcldump run.fcl 5*)is written to run.fcldump.

+#### Profiling
+To aid in memory and CPU time profiling, scripts *runval* and *runcallgrind*, respectively, and some variants of these are also created in the run directory and may be executed there.